calipersjs/calipers/README.md

 # Contribute

 The easiest and most helpful way to contribute is to find a file that calipers incorrectly measures, and submit a PR with the file.
 The tests automatically run against all files in the `test/fixtures` directory, so simply drop it into the appropriate subdirectory, and name it according to its size `<width>x<height>.png`.
-If it's a PDF, include the page count: `<width>x<height>.<page count>.pdf`.
+If it's a PDF, include the page count and round the PostScript Point to the nearest integer: `<width>x<height>.<page count>.pdf`.
 Fixes for these files are welcome, but not necessary.

 # TODO

 - [ ] Add a bunch of PNGs to test (just drop them in the fixtures folder and name them by dimension)
 - [ ] Add a bunch of JPEGs to test (just drop them in the fixtures folder and name them by dimension)
-- [ ] How to best handle PDFs with decimal dimensions?
 - [ ] Create benchmarks

 #### Inspiration